MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/conversation-ai-quick-start.md

 # Conversation AI quick start guide

-Get started with Teams conversation AI SDK using the ChefBot sample.
-It's designed to quickly run a Teams conversation AI library based sample on your computer's localhost.
+Get started with Teams conversational AI library using the ChefBot sample.
+It's designed to quickly run a Teams conversational AI library based sample on your computer's localhost.

 ## Set up your development environment